 Other than environmental placement, distance from the Base Station/ Range Extender is great to consider.
 I’m sure you’ve already checked on signal range as a potential factor, so if all is in order as far as connection with the Base Station, the next best step would be to continue the troubleshooting process with our support team.

 Please give our support team a call at one of the numbers available here.
-We’re taking additional steps to protect our team and help reduce the spread of COVID-19, so this has resulted in longer than normal wait times.
-If you are outside of the US, please read our response to COVID-19 here to see how to contact support.
+If you are outside of the US, please visit here to see how to contact support.
 Feel free to let us know how this goes!

 I’m having the exact same issue… I have a door and two window contact sensors within a few feet of each other - same distance from the base station.
 It’s been close to a year since they were all installed.
 I’ve not had to replace the batteries in the two window contact sensors yet but it seems that back door sensor just blows through batteries.
 The front door and garage door sensors (both closer to the base station) don’t blow through the batteries as fast either.
 I was thinking about swapping the back door sensor and front door sensors but when you pull them off their base, the base (stuck to the doors) has a barcode on there too.
 I mean, I get that the device and the base have no technical reason to match up but I’m guessing that bar code is in case the QR code on the device gets worn to the point it can’t be read.
 I just haven’t been willing to risk pulling on the base and perhaps taking some paint off one of the doors.
 Wanted to do a little research on the problem first, and found your post.